 Read More: Stonehenge Solstice

-The stones’ clunking sound is one of the most intriguing facts about the Stonehenge because of the stones’ unusual acoustic properties, which helps explain why anyone would bother transporting them such a long distance.
+The stones’ clunking sound is one of the most fun facts about Stonehenge because of the stones’ unusual acoustic properties, which helps explain why anyone would bother transporting them such a long distance.
 These rocks are revered for their supposed healing properties in some ancient cultures.

 Do Checkout: History Of Stonehenge